Presented by Happy Medium Theatre Company

 LOA is about a group of lower-middle class teenagers who blow off steam by drinking and carousing in the local caves.
 In creative ways that only teenagers can devise, they make stupid choices and some of them die.
 Their stories are told through song, metaphorical dance, vignettes and ensemble call and response.
 The shape of the play is directed by the monologues of the characters who escaped high school and lived to adulthood.

 Iizuka’s script is not linear.
 She fills in plot holes as the play progresses so the majority of the script works.
 The exception being the violent death of Michael.
 It is played two different ways so as to offer the audience different character motives.
 Iizuka takes our hearts in her hands, we trust her, and then she misleads us towards the truth.
 Now, if the entire play was written around this concept, it would be acceptable but she only misleads us once.
-We are forced to choose a truth, a tactic that is not used in the rest of the play.
-It’s disconcerting and breaks the, until then, haunting flow.
+We are forced to choose a truth out of many, a tactic that is not used in the rest of the play.
+It’s disconcerting and breaks the haunting flow.
 These scenes tell a story but in a way that disconnects the audience from the actors.

 The play eases into its end with a relatively gentle scene between JB (Mike Budwey) and Danielle (Lesley Anne Moreau).
 They are the two kids who stayed in their hometown and lived to tell about their trauma (if you can call what they do living).
 Budwey and Moreau’s performances are so thoughtful and heavy that they could be any townies, anywhere, bonded by unfortunate circumstances.
 They are adults who finally know better, too late for it to do any good.
 Their characters suggest that perhaps it would have been better if they had died young.